lukeherczeg/StudBudget/README.md

 # StudBudget

-### StudBudget is a student budgeting app that helps keep track of expenses and save money.
-It's also a standalone C++ application with an integrated GUI built in Qt.
+### A standalone C++ application with an integrated GUI built in Qt designed to help students keep track of expenses and save money.

 #### A download to the executable and it's required dependencies are found [here](https://1drv.ms/f/s!AoHt5lo2Knznhg031g4mEvNC-m4A "App Download Page")!